IDNI/tau-lang/README.md

 In both cases, if there is a missmatch between the types, an error is raised during the type resolution phase, i.e. before executing the program.

-## Reserved keywords
+## Reserved symbols

 Tau language has a set of reserved symbols that cannot be used as identifiers.
-In particular, no symbol could have the prefix `tau`as is used for internal pourposes.
+In particular, no symbol could have the prefix `tau` as is used for internal pourposes.
 Moreover, no capture or variable could be `t` as also is use internally to denote the current instant of execution.

 # Understanding Tau language execution